stobermeier/CyberpunkBreachProtocol/README.md

 The solution will be provided in the console.
 Click any key to get to the next solution.
 However, the best solution will be present first.

 ## Contributing and License
 Feel free to contribute or further develop this idea in general.
-Make sure to use the MIT License adopting using my Code.
+Make sure to use the MIT License when adopting my Code.